-HB + Western High School Barista Certification Program
+HB + Western High School Barista Certification Program (part 2 of 2)

 It’s cloudy and gray on this Friday morning, but the students from Western High school are excited to be at Heine Brothers headquarters.
 They each doctor up their own cup of coffee; some take theirs black, while others add caramel and milk.
 After the students are settled in their seats, Alec Risch, the Head Roaster and Director of Coffee, starts talking about the coffee plant.

 Coffee trees can look like stout bushes that bare a red fruit.
 The coffee cherries look berry like, but despite their appearance they taste bitter.
 There are only two seasons in coffee harvesting: wet and dry.
 After the constant rain of wet season the plants are triggered to bloom by the beginning of the dry season.
 The blooms are quite fragrant and smell of honeysuckle.
 From these blooms we get the cherry, and each cherry contains two coffee beans.
 These beans are what it is all about!

 Generally coffee plants are grown in high altitudes and can be harvested in differing regions.
 Alec shows a map of all the places we have sourced our coffee from.
 The students ask questions about the culture and lives of coffee farmers.
 Since Heine Brothers’ works so closely with the farmers, Alec is able to share lots of pictures and stories from trips to the coffee farms.

 Alec then talks about all the steps it takes to process the beans.
 Beans can be processed using several different methods: washed, wet, semi-washed, honeyed, unwashed, natural, and dry.
 Each method can drastically change the flavor and essence of the blend.
 Behind each method that is chosen are the growers who are required to execute it.